 - Once the granola is totally cool, break it into pieces (and try to resist eating it all at once).

-- Store the granola in an airtight container at room temperature for up to 2 weeks, or in the fridge up to 1 month (if it lasts that long!).
+- Storage instructions: Store the granola in an airtight container at room temperature for up to 2 weeks, or in the fridge up to 1 month (if it lasts that long!).
 It freezes well, too!

 Jamie says